ajiabs/Narrasys_test/app/scripts/services/wistia/readme.md

 we can generate the second script ourselves, where the id of the wistia video is the string in 'wistia_async_<wistia id>'

+### notes

+Bare minimum amount of punlic methods in each sevice needed to load a player-manager using the episode tab:

+scriptLoader
+- load

+urlService
+- parseMediaSrc
+- parseInput
+- canPlay
+- getOutGoingUrl*
+- getMimeType

+playerManager
+- seedPlayerManager
+- create
+- getPlayearState*
+- getBufferedpercent*
+- registerStateChangeListener*
+- unregisterStateChangeListner*
+- getMetaProp
+- setMetaProp
+- getPlayerDiv

+note: * means a noop will do.

+it looks like using display:none with wistia causes the player not to initialize as it's not in the render tree. use visibility: hidden instead.